francoc0239/sep10-freedom-project/blog/entry03.md

   * You will have to put the robot in sleep mode for it to charge
   * The robot is very cosumizable

 The robot would be very helpful for people who cant take care of themselves like disabled people, and eldery people.
-There is another invention that i created which is a band aid that heals your cuts and  bruises very fast.
+There is another invention that I created which is a band aid that heals your cuts and  bruises very fast.
 Here are the features that will go with the band aid:
 * As you put on a bandaid, it heals your minor cuts and bruises in less than 5 seconds.
 * It could also disinfect your cuts so you won't get sick or infected.
 * The bandaid will also be flexable so it will be comfortable